-- Profit potential — Investments in limited partnerships like EnergyFunders can pay off big.
-When the outcome is favorable, the return of investment could be five to 10 times larger than the initial capital outlay.
+- Profit Potential — Investments in limited partnerships like EnergyFunders can pay off big.
+The return on investment could be five to 10 times larger than the initial capital outlay.

-- A means of portfolio diversification — Exposure to oil can be a safe and efficient way to help balance your overall investment portfolio.
+- Portfolio Diversification — Exposure to oil can be a safe and efficient way to help balance your overall investment portfolio.

-- Risk spreading — EnergyFunders’ crowdfunding business model and low minimum investment allow investors to spread risk over more than one project.
-While any individual gas or oil project is subject to failure, a broad range of projects is far less likely to undergo a general collapse.
+- Risk Spreading — EnergyFunders' business model and low minimum investment allow investors to spread risk over more than one project.

-- Risk — Oil and gas prices are volatile and present another risk.
-Prices could fall to a level where an investment is not profitable and an operator is forced to shut in the well.
+- Risk — Oil and gas prices could fall to a level where an investment is not profitable and an operator is forced to shut the well.

-- Investment complexity — True limited partnerships like the projects available on EnergyFunders’ platform may have unique liability issues and tax consequences that should be carefully reviewed by a trusted professional.
+- Investment Complexity — True limited partnerships like the projects available on the platform may have unique liability issues and tax consequences that should be carefully reviewed by a trusted professional.

-- Illiquid investment — Units or shares in the projects are unregistered securities and not liquid — no market exists to buy and sell shares.
+- Illiquid Investment — Units or shares in the projects are unregistered securities and not liquid.
 Investing in a limited partnership usually means that your money will be tied up for a while.